scottishgovernment/resources.mygov.scot/_criterion/business-continuity.md

 Define, document and regularly test a plan to handle disasters and other incidents that may cause the digital service to be taken temporarily offline.

-## How point 10 improves their service
+## How point 10 improves the service

 Users may expect that an online service is available 24 hours a day, 365 days a year.
 This means they need to have a plan for what to do if their service goes offline so that they know how users will be affected and how to get it back online.